 We’ve been working closely with DEFRA and other animal organisations to make sure we can keep finding dogs their forever homes during lockdown.

 We’ve set up a new rehoming process which includes social distancing measures to help keep staff and adopters safe.
 We’re now matching dogs with their new homes virtually and delivering dogs contact-free.
-For dogs who need more time to get to know their new family, you can now meet them at our rehoming centres by appointment and this now applies to all of our rehoming centres in England, Scotland, Northern Ireland and Wales.
+For dogs who need more time to get to know their new family, you can meet them at our rehoming centres by appointment.
 We can’t register interest for dogs who aren’t available for rehoming.